Multi-species Ion Acceleration in 3D Magnetic Reconnection with Hybrid-kinetic Simulations

+The recent in-situ observations measure energetic ions near reconnection layers, but the exact energization mechanisms are unknown.
+Parker Solar Probe {(PSP)} observations near the reconnecting HCS find multi-species energetic ions with maximum energy per nucleon $\varepsilon_{max}\propto(Q/M)^\alpha$ where $\alpha\sim0.65-0.76$ ($M$ is the mass and $Q$ is the charge)\citep{Desai2022}.
+Some Magnetospheric-Multiscale (MMS) observations at Earth's magnetotail suggest that the ion energization is ordered by energy per charge, which indicates $\alpha \sim 1$ \citep{Bingham2020,Richard2022}.
+As far as we know, there have not been reconnection theories on multi-species-ion acceleration that can explain these new observations.
+Drake et al. \citep{Drake2009b,Drake2014pop,Knizhnik2011ApJ} suggested an inverse scaling ($\alpha <0$) in the large-guide-field regime. {For low guide fields, a study of plasma heating \citep{Drake2009} suggested that the temperature is proportional to $M$.} Mechanisms other than reconnection also face significant challenges in explaining HCS observations \cite{Desai2022}.

-Fully kinetic simulations are the primary tools for modeling particle acceleration in collisionless magnetic reconnection, as it self-consistently includes key reconnection physics and feedback of energetic particles in the reconnection region.
-Till now, kinetic simulations of reconnection acceleration are still quite challenging due to the multiscale nature of the process.
-While several large-scale 3D fully kinetic simulations \citep{Zhang2021} have achieved efficient acceleration of electrons and protons, modeling nonthermal acceleration of heavier ions (up to Fe) is considerably more difficult as their gyromotion scales can be much larger ($\propto {(Q/M)^{-1}}$ at the same velocity).
+Fully kinetic simulations have been the primary tools for modeling particle acceleration in collisionless reconnection, as they self-consistently include key reconnection physics and feedback of energetic particles in the reconnection region.
+However, kinetic simulations of reconnection acceleration are still quite challenging due to the multiscale nature of the process.
+While several large-scale 3D fully kinetic simulations \citep{Zhang2021} have achieved efficient acceleration of electrons and protons, modeling nonthermal acceleration of heavier ions is considerably more difficult due to their large gyroradii ($\propto {(Q/M)^{-1}}$ at the same velocity).
+Thus, nearly all previous numerical studies on nonthermal acceleration are limited to electrons and/or protons \citep{Zhang2021,Li2019b,Guo_2014,Arnold2021}.

+Here, {we employ a hybrid (self-consistent particle ions and fluid electrons) model to achieve unprecedentedly large-scale 3D kinetic simulations, to study the acceleration of multi-species ions during reconnection.} Since the hybrid simulations do not need to resolve the electron inertial scale, computationally they are a factor $\sim (d_H/d_e) = (m_H/m_e)^{1/2}$ more cost efficient in each dimension per timestep than fully kinetic simulations.
+Here $d_H$, $d_e$, $m_H$ and $m_e$ are the inertial lengths and masses of protons and electrons, respectively.
+Therefore hybrid simulations enable much larger domains to capture the essential physics of heavy ion acceleration.
+Despite the fluid approximation for electrons, hybrid simulations have demonstrated good agreement for the reconnection rate and dynamics compared to fully kinetic simulations \citep{Stanier2015,Stanier2017,Le2016,Birn2001JGR}. {In the Appendix, we show that hybrid and fully kinetic \cite{Zhang2021} simulations produce very similar proton acceleration and flux rope dynamics, demonstrating that the hybrid model is viable for studying ion acceleration.}